cdrummey216/whoami/artofliving.md

 *Overthemes*: Patience, Trust, Freedom //essential to all themes

 *Skilled in hand, subtle in mind* //external, internal
-* the ability to change
+* the ability to change //changeable
 * Self-Awareness, Self-development, Skilfulness, Open-mindedness, Mindfulness, Responsibility, Flexibility, Challenge, Curiosity

 *Steadfast in attitude, force of meaning* //external, internal
-* the resilience of truth
+* the resilience of truth //truth endures
 * Self-control, Authenticity, Independence, Persistence, Contribution, Courage, Equality

 *Act in good faith, speak with good will* //external, internal
-* the power of intention
+* the power of intention //intent empowers
 * Self-care, Honesty, Gratitude, Generosity, Respect, Encouragement, Acceptance, Compassion, Beauty, Humor, Spirituality, Supportiveness

  *Echoboxing* //external, internal
+ * softness //soft technique uses momentum to create opportunity
- * means of externalization
+ * a means of externalization
  * thoughts, words, or actions taken in order to *further* or *diminish* the echo. //changing the course of a river (patience), to plow and to sow (trust), shadowboxing + chessboxing (freedom)

 **Notes on values**